AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-sku-limits.md

   - Both customer groups and shared catalog function as multipliers for the number of effective SKUs in a store.
 - Restructure the catalog—
   - Reduce the number of products assigned to categories.
-  - Decrease the number of SKUs by decreasing the number of stores, websites, customer groups, shared catalogs, or number of products.
+  - Decrease the number of SKUs by decreasing the number of websites, customer groups, shared catalogs, number of products, or number of configurable product options
 - Provide more product variations by using custom options instead of creating separate products.
 - Deactivate or remove unused system components like modules.
 (See  [Uninstall modules](../../../installation/tutorials/uninstall-modules.md).)
 - Manage products in an external Platform Management System (PMS).